Who Am I

 Any information, personal or not, I collect serves the purpose of providing and improving my services as well as providing support.
 I will only collect, use, and store your personal information securely in order to ensure confidentiality.
 No information is shared with other parties, unless it is necessary to provide my services to you.

-To analyze how the ShutterCheck website is used, such as which pages are visited, how long pages were visited and the paths taken by visitors to my website as they move from page to page I use two third-party services: Google Analytics and Yandex.Metrika.
+To analyze how the ShutterCheck website is used, such as which pages are visited, how long pages were visited and the paths taken by visitors to my website as they move from page to page I use a third-party service Yandex.Metrika.

 Shutter Count Data